dianeooty/datascience_salary/README.md

 - Statistical Analysis: The notebook titled datasciencesalaries_corr_update2.ipynb contains all the statistical analysis on the salaries dataset.
 - Machine Learning:

-## Usage

-## Project Status
-Project is in progress.

 ## Room for Improvement

 Room for improvement:
-- Salaries dataset used in project contain years 2018-2021 and layoffs dataset contain years 2020-2023.
+- Salaries dataset used in project contain years 2017-2021 and layoffs dataset contain years 2020-2023.
 Retrieve updated salary and layoff data at https://www.levels.fyi/ and https://layoffs.fyi/ using Web Scraping and ETL.
-- Create an Interactive Layoff Predictor on the HTML.
+- Create an Interactive Layoff Predictor on the HTML

--
+## Project Submission Files

 ## Acknowledgements
-- Many thanks to our instructional team.
+- Many thanks to our instructional team
 - Referenced for tutorial making a hat graph: https://matplotlib.org/stable/gallery/lines_bars_and_markers/hat_graph.html

 ## Resources